-Forrest Gump tells us “Stupid is as stupid does.”
-Well, if that is the case then we should stop being stupid with our annual content marketing planning.
-Rather, the new quote should be “Simple is as simple does.”
+Forrest Gump tells us, “Stupid is as stupid does.”
+If that is the case, we should stop being stupid with our annual content marketing planning.
+Rather, the new quote should be, “Simple is as simple does.”

 Simplification is the new innovator.
 Simplification is the new disruptor.
 Simplification is the key to a deeper customer connection.

-Sales, marketing and content creation have converged.
+Sales, marketing, and content creation have converged.
 The sooner we simplify and innovate this convergence, the sooner we catch our customers’ attention to deepening the relationship.
-If we are Modern Marketers (and sellers and publishers), then we should think how to connect better with our Modern Buyers in today’s digital, social, and customer-centric time.
+If we are Modern Marketers (and sellers and publishers), we should think about connecting better with our Modern Buyers in today’s digital, social, and customer-centric time.

 7 Ways To Solve The Content Marketing Planning Conundrum

-1. Be open to reinventing your marketing approach completely.
-If there is ever a sacred cow in the brand strategy room, it’s content creation – who owns it, who deploys it, who measure it?
+1. Be open to completely reinventing your marketing approach.
+If there is ever a sacred cow in the brand strategy room, it’s content creation – who owns it, who deploys it, who measures it?
 Modern Marketers need to consider killing their current approach to customer contact with relevant content.
 Focus on creating content that customers want to read.
-And, manage the right metrics to understand its business impact.
-Measuring content and connection success from the ground up – the connecting awareness, consideration and conversion business impact will translate into a winning business strategy.
+And manage the right metrics to understand its business impact.
+Measuring content and connection success from the ground up – the connecting awareness, consideration, and conversion business impact will translate into a winning business strategy.

 2. Tear down internal silos to focus on the big picture.
 Departmental silos are complex and stunt innovation.
 Daily, big brands and small businesses navigate the gauntlet of tools, content creation, resourcing, and budget management silos.
 Modern Marketers need to tear down silos and focus on their long-term strategic thinking and activation that is the most efficient path to get from point ‘A’ to point ‘B.’

 7. Listen, amplify and connect to develop an audience.
-As Brian Halligan, CEO of HubSpot implied “If you’re not (listening to and) responding to customer inquiries, questions from leads and prospects about your products, and influencers in your space on social media, your competitors are, and they will eat your lunch.”
-Listening is always the first step to developing content, and audience and a sale!
+As Brian Halligan, CEO of HubSpot, implied, “If you’re not (listening to and) responding to customer inquiries, questions from leads and prospects about your products, and influencers in your space on social media, your competitors are, and they will eat your lunch.”
+Listening is always the first step to developing content, an audience, and a sale!

-Do you have a tip to help simplify sales, marketing and content planning for 2015?
+Do you have a tip to help simplify sales, marketing and content planning for this year?
 If so, please share in below in the comment section.
-Or, contact me directly at MarketingThink.com, on Twitter, LinkedIn or Google+.
+Or contact me at email@example.com.

-As the New York Times stated, “We need makers, entrepreneurs, reader advocates and zeitgeist watchers’ to make the Modern Marketer recipe work.”
-Here’s to cooking up a simple plan for 2015.
+As the New York Times stated, “We need makers, entrepreneurs, reader advocates, and zeitgeist watchers’ to make the Modern Marketer recipe work.”
+Here’s to cooking up a simple plan for this year!